stanlymt/retro-paddle-ball/README.md

 Absolutely.
 Use the Discussions tab or raise an issue.
 Feature suggestions from kids get bonus points!

 **Are you switching to gaming professionally?**
 No—this is a passion project.
 I love the gaming domain (I wrote DOS games as a teenager), but have no plans to pursue it full-time.
-This is a passion project.
 My main focus remains engineering leadership.

 **Are you returning to an IC/technical role?**
 Not exactly.
 I’m deeply committed to engineering leadership, but staying hands-on sharpens my empathy and leadership judgment.
 I enjoy hands-on work, but my passion lies in leading teams, driving results, and developing people.